Life at Brown Environmental Leadership Lab: New Orleans & Louisiana Gulf Coast

 - Tour Port Fourchon, the hub of Louisiana’s offshore Louisiana oil and gas production, and learn about the impact of oil and gas production on Louisiana’s environment and economy

-- Participate in a coastal restoration project
+- Participate in a restoration project to rebuild a beach

 - A representative from the Greater Lafourche Port Commission